machinetranslate/machinetranslate.org/events/wmt16.md

 title: WMT16
 end_date: '2016-08-12'
-future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT16</strong>) will take place in Berlin, Germany from 11 to 12 August, 2016.
+future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT16</strong>) will take place in Berlin, Germany from 11 August to 12 August, 2016.
-past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT16</strong>) took place in Berlin, Germany from 11 to 12 August, 2016.
+past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT16</strong>) took place in Berlin, Germany from 11 August to 12 August, 2016.
 name: WMT16
 id: wmt16
 description: Conference on Machine Translation